amastrobera/cpp_data_structures/README.md

 A file for each structure and its unit test.
 If the implementation includes naked pointers, memory leaks are checked with Valgrind.

+### How to build it  ###
+Use the "build.sh" script from the root directory of this repo.
+Help available.

 #### Modifying STL libs ####
 * interval map (derived from c++11 std::map)